misko/mlipview/timeline.md

    - Select offset `-100`, press `Play`, ensure it lands on `-1` without throwing and remains in `Mode.Timeline` until `Live` pressed.
 5. **UI Visibility & Buttons** (DOM-focused test):
    - Ensure timeline dock is hidden without hover, becomes visible on hover, `Play`/`Pause` buttons toggle `data-state` attributes.
+6. **Control Policy Enforcement**:
+   - **Live-State Disablement**: While live streaming, assert Play and Live buttons carry `disabled` and Pause is enabled; clicking Pause transitions to timeline paused with overlay visible.
+   - **Timeline Paused Buttons**: After selecting an older frame, confirm Play and Live are enabled while Pause is disabled; clicking Live returns to live streaming and re-disables Live/Play.
+   - **Timeline Playing Buttons**: Trigger Play from a historical frame, verify Play renders disabled, Pause & Live enabled; click Pause to stop replay, then Play to resume.
+   - **Pause During Live (Regression for Pause requirement)**: With MD streaming active, click Pause and assert we enter timeline paused at `-1` with WS stopped.
+   - **Auto Resume on Replay Completion**: Start playback from a mid-buffer frame and wait for offset `-1`; verify timeline auto-resumes live (overlay hidden, all buttons in live configuration).

 ## Risks & Mitigations
 - **Memory Pressure**: storing full `forces` arrays multiplies footprint.
 Use `Float32Array` and reuse typed buffers where possible; clamp capacity to 500.